blog.farhan.codes

 Passing by Reference, C's Garbage Collection

 The C programming language has no built-in garbage-collection mechanism – and it very likely never will.
 This can (and does) lead to memory leaks by even the best programmers.
 It is also an imputes for the Rust language.
 However, depending on your use-case, it is still possible to structure your code to use the stack as a sort of zero-cost “garbage collector”.
-Lets jump directly into the code!
-This is how many applications instantiate and utilize a structure or arbitrary object.

 Read more...